OpenEvalProject/evals/manuscripts/elife-58403/v1/manuscript.md

 ## Abstract

-The gene that allows budding yeast cells to switch their mating type evolved from a newly discovered family of genes named weird HO .
+The gene that allows budding yeast cells to switch their mating type evolved from a newly discovered family of genes named weird HO.